 The kitchen eating area in the movie was one of my favorite rooms of the house, chiefly because of that wonderful back staircase:

 But according to the floor plan provided in the listing, it looks like there’s only a staircase behind a door off the kitchen going down to the basement.
 Bummer.
+Here’s how the eating area looks, with doors that lead to a screened porch:

 The house has 3 stories and 5 bedrooms.
 Kevin’s parents had a big master bedroom in the movie with a four-poster bed and a fireplace: